 Malacca has a good variety of guest houses, hostels, and hotels.
-Here are a few places to check out and give you an idea of what is available in Malacca if you are planning to visit Malacca.
+Here are a few places to give you an idea of what is available in Malacca, if you are planning to visit Malacca Malaysia.

 Remember to check the reviews and book a place that suits you interests while traveling.

 Ibis Melaka offers free WiFi and rooms are Ibis Melaka come air-conditioned.
-Each room has a flat-screen satellite TV, open closet and a work desk.
-Bathrooms have shower facilities.
-There is a 24-hour front desk at the property.
+Each room has a flat-screen and bathrooms have shower facilities.

-Moty Hotel provides rooms in Melaka near Porta de Santiago and Sam Po Kong Temple.
-All rooms feature a flat-screen TV with satellite channels and a private bathroom.
+Moty Hotel offers rooms feature a flat-screen TV with satellite channels and a private bathroom.
 The accommodation offers a sauna, free WiFi throughout the property and a 24-hour front desk.

 Finally, Malacca is definitely a must visit place in the Malaysia.
 With so many different things to do in Malacca, that you can do with your friends or family.
 All you have to do is to choose the stuff you prefer and start enjoying what Malacca has to offer.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Malacca Malaysia has helped you.
-Let me know if you have any questions and let me know if you go too.
+Let me know if you have any questions and let me know if there is more to add.